pedromcorreia/find_hotel/README.md

 # Find Hotel Test

-## Process
+I tried to divide my resolution in a linear progression with my reasoning, problems faced, and so on.

-> I tried to divide my resolution in a linear progression with my reasoning, problems faced, and so on.
+## Process and choices

 ### CSV processing